Use swimlanes with flowcharts to show who does each step

 Visually separating the steps in a process and showing who is responsible for completing those steps makes the information easier to understand, leading to less confusion between teams.

-Specialised types of process diagrams are used in software engineering to document both the data flow and the flow of control in and between software systems: UML activity diagrams, sequence diagrams, interaction diagrams, data flows, use case diagrams, and so on.
+Specialised types of process diagrams are used in software engineering to document both the data flow and the flow of control in and between software systems: UML activity diagrams, sequence and other interaction diagrams, data flows, use case diagrams, and so on.

 Swimlane diagrams add context to your flowcharts where the steps in you process are typically grouped by team responsibilities.
 BPMN diagrams are a form of swimlane diagram, where process steps are arranged by business unit, with space often left between to show when documents are created or data is stored.